We’re a nation of dog lovers, but the damage they can do to our lawns (and garden in general) can be extensive.

 Maybe you’ve had experience and have a tip for fixing the problems caused by dog urine.

-Or do you have any question I haven’t addressed?
+Or do you have any questions I haven’t addressed?

 Either way, I’d love to hear from you so leave a comment below.